-Our Chairman and founder controls a significant percentage of our common stock, has the ability to significantly influence matters requiring shareholder approval and has interests which may conflict with the interests of our other security holders.
+A small number of our shareholders have the ability to significantly influence matters requiring shareholder approval and such shareholders have interests which may conflict with the interests of our other security holders.

-Our Chairman and founder owns a large enough stake of the Company to significantly influence matters presented to shareholders, including the election and removal of directors, the approval of significant corporate transactions, such as any reclassification, reorganization, merger, consolidation or sale of all or substantially all of our assets, and the control of our management and affairs, including executive compensation arrangements.
-His interests may conflict with the interests of our other security holders.
+As of December 31, 2013, based on filings made with the SEC and other information made available to us, our Chairman and founder beneficially owned 19.0% of our common stock, his former spouse and their daughter beneficially owned 10.9% and 24.5%, respectively, of our common stock, and Prescott General Partners, LLC and its affiliates beneficially owned 14.2% of our common stock.
+As a result, these few shareholders are able to significantly influence matters presented to shareholders, including the election and removal of directors, the approval of significant corporate transactions, such as any reclassification, reorganization, merger, consolidation or sale of all or substantially all of our assets, and the control of our management and affairs, including executive compensation arrangements.
+Their interests may conflict with the interests of our other security holders.